Edwards-R/understanding_docs/understandings/examples.md

 Each implementation of the Understandings Systems comes with its own 'generic' name.
 This name can be anything, but is recommended to be the same as the organisation managing the implementation.
 In this scenario, the organisation is BWARS, providing the Understanding `Vespula velutina: iso.
 BWARS: 2016`.

 #### Pick a reliable key to use
-When faced with a situation where we don't have a known author to base an Understanding on, we can instead fall back on a key to provide *an* author for a citeable reference.
+When faced with a situation where we don't have a known author to base an Understanding on, we can instead fall back on a key to provide *an* author for a citable reference.
 The same guidance applies to selecting a key as does selecting a taxonomic work.
 The ideal key should:

 - cover the geographic region in question
 - cover the temporal range in question